 External quality control serves several purposes, including:

-- Detects errors in a lab's methods, including technical errors
+- detecting errors in a lab's methods, including technical errors; and

-- Provides a comparison of testing methods, which is useful in selecting new methods
+- providing a comparison of testing methods, which is useful in selecting new methods.